OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/mqtt.md

 When a MQTT client subscribes to a data item on the broker, the broker sends the new values as soon as they are available for each client subscribing to this data.

-Once the value is retrieved, it is associated to the point ID (which can be different from the topic).
-Ths point ID will then be used to the North connectors to which it will be sent.

 When subscribing to a set of points as with `France/#`, then the list of topic retrieved will be:
-- France:Paris/temperatureTank1
+- France/Paris/temperatureTank1
-- France:Paris/temperatureTank2
+- France/Paris/temperatureTank2
-- France:Chambery/temperatureTank1
+- France/Chambery/temperatureTank1
-- France:Chambery/temperatureTank2
+- France/Chambery/temperatureTank2

 ## Payload and timestamp
 The MQTT payload can be of different type: number, string or json.